Amartinez2075/React-Porfolio/README.md

 This is my personal portfolio for possible employers or contractors to look at to get a feel of my coding experience and my background.
 I was able to configure it more with react and added some styling, any criticism is much appreciated and shoot me an email if you have any.

-- Correted skills and put it inside of Resume